OrpheusGr/Discord-IRC-Bridge/README.md

 - Uses webhooks to spoof IRC nicks as Discord "users"
 - Makes an IRC client for a Discord user upon their request (use !joinirc in the relayed Discord channel.)
 Or automatically when they send a Discord message.
 You can choose between a command or auto connecting when you run the setupwizard.py
 - Bot ops for both IRC and Discord that can use moderation/maintainance commands.
-- !kill command to disconnect someone's client
+- !kill command to disconnect someone's client only for botops)
 - Change your client's nick with !ircnick (if auto connecting is not enabled)
 - IRC users can mention Discord users just by typing the nick of their client.
-- !shutdown to kill the bot.
+- !shutdown to kill the bot. (only for botops)
 - Auto Disconnecting of IRC clients after a time limit that you can set.
+- !fjoinirc make a client for another user(only for botops)
+- !fircnick change a user's IRC nick (only for botops)
+- !usernick shows another user's IRC nick (only for botops)
+- !myircnick shows the sender's IRC nick

 ## Latest updates
 June 19th 2023